e2nIEE/pandapower/doc/converter/powerfactory.rst

         :align: center

 When a project is activated, click on the icon.
-A window will appear, where the user is required to provide the path for saving the .p file.
+A window will appear, where the user is required to provide the path for saving the .json file.
 The button 'Export' activates the export, and the button 'Cancel' terminates it.
 The interface window is shown below: